fieryfalcon/Streakky/README.md

 - Firebase backend for seamless performance
 - Redux for state management

-## Technologies
-Streakky is built using the following technologies:

-- React
-- Firebase
-- Redux

 ## Contributing
 If you're interested in contributing to Streakky, please follow these steps: